dylanwilks/docker-hytale-server/README.md

 ## Updating and Downloading Server Files
 Updating is done automatically on boot if the `UPDATE_SERVER` variable is set to `true`.
 Available updates are checked by using the `--print-version` and `--version` flags with the downloader to determine if there is a newer game and downloader version respectively.
-On a first time set up you will need to verify online to download the server files and generate file with your credentials.
+On a first time set up you will need to verify online to download the server files.

 There are additional variables for controlling the downloader. `FORCE_DOWNLOAD` can be used to forcefully download server files and assets regardless of version. `USE_PRERELEASE` will download the server from the pre-release channel if `true`, and `SKIP_UPDATE_CHECK` will skip updating the *downloader* if `true`.